nfugal/natefugal.tech-website/src/posts/vlans2.md

 As part of the physical rearranging I changed the logical layout some to.
 My network is no longer flat!
 I made some progress with VLANs!

-I haven't fully got them where I like, but I'm getting there.
-I have a guest Wi-Fi network on a separate VLAN.
-I've setup a few other VLANs—I'm not using them just yet though.
+I haven't fully got them where I like just yet, but I'm getting there.
+I setup guest Wi-Fi on an isolated VLAN.
+I plan to implement further division sometime in the future.

 I'm pleased to have them working at all.
 Hopefully I'll make more progress soon.